siddh30/Facial-Keypoints-Detection/README.md

 ## DATA FILES:

-The data files which we are going to use are as follows:
+The data files which we have used are as follows:

 •	**training.csv**: list of training 7049 images.
 Each row contains the (x,y) coordinates for 15 keypoints, and image data as row-ordered list of pixels.